andygu-7685/Team-11-Project/README.md

 # Extra Installation:

-- Some python files was built using .venv; installation for .venv is required for (e.g. receive.py) script to work
+- Some python files was built around .venv; installation for .venv is required for (e.g. receive.py) script to work